-Under U.S. securities laws, directors, executive officers and persons beneficially owning more than 10% of our common stock are required to report their initial ownership of the common stock and most changes in that ownership to the SEC.
+Under Section 16(a) of the Exchange Act, directors, executive officers and any persons beneficially owning more than 10% of our common stock are required to report their initial ownership of the common stock and most changes in that ownership to the SEC.
 The SEC has designated specific due dates for these reports, and we are required to identify in this proxy statement those persons who did not file these reports when due.
-Based solely on our review of copies of the reports filed with the SEC and written representations of our directors and executive officers, we believe all persons subject to these reporting requirements filed the required reports on a timely basis in 2004.
+Based solely on our review of copies of these reports filed with the SEC and written representations furnished to us by our officers and directors, we believe that all of the persons subject to the Section 16(a) reporting requirements filed the required reports on a timely basis with respect to fiscal year 2005, except for Messrs.
+Carter, Moss, Sessoms and Strickland, each of whom were issued warrants in connection with the purchase of shares of common stock pursuant to our Independent Director Warrant Plan.
+Although the purchases were reported on Forms 4 or 5, the directors were unaware at the time of the obligation to and did not report the issuances of such warrants on Form 5 for fiscal year 2005 and on Forms 4 and 5 for previous years representing 35, 12, 15 and 23 total transactions, respectively.
+Upon becoming aware of the obligation to report the warrants, we believe that all of the issuances of warrants have now been reported on Form 5 reports filed on April 13, 2006.